 - Set the parameters in the pop-up Video Snapshot window, and click Done when you finish.
 Choose a picture format, specify the image size and picture count, set the start time, end time, or duration of the video that you want to extract frames from.

 - Hit Run to extract frames from the video.

-In the above steps, the picture count is set to 10, which means VideoProc Converter will extract 10 frames from the video at even intervals.
-If you want to extract all frames from a video, the picture count should be set to the result of frame rate multiplied by duration.
-In this way, you can convert the video to image sequence without missing any frame.
+In the above steps, the picture count is set to 10, meaning VideoProc Converter will extract 10 frames from the video at even intervals.
+If you want to extract all frames from a video, set the Picture Count to the result of frame rate multiplied by duration.
+This way, you can convert the video to an image sequence without missing any frames.

 Extract A Still Picture from Video with VideoProc Converter

-People want to get a still picture rather than extract frames from video when they want to use it as a video thumbnail for TikTok, YouTube, or other video sharing sites.
+Wondering how to get a single frame from a video?
+People want to get a still picture rather than extract images from video when they want to use it as a video thumbnail for TikTok, YouTube, or other video sharing sites.
 Of course, you can just pause the video and press the Print Screen key to extract a single frame from a video, but VideoProc Converter can get the job done with better quality.
-The following are the steps of how to extract a frame from a video.
+The following are the steps of how to get individual frames from a video.

 - Launch VideoProc Converter and load your video clip.